 As exciting as it was for me when I first found out about it, Bowfishing is not a new fishing technique although it is relatively new as a sport.
 It has been a traditional way of fishing in the Philippines since time immemorial and based on its simplicity it has existed in many different forms in different parts of the world.

 The tools for bowfishing can be very simple.
-A simple bow, a barbed arrow that clings on to the fish once it’s hit, with a fishing line connected to the arrow on one end and to a reel on the other that’s connected to the Bow to reel in the fish once the shot is made and the fish is barbed to the arrow.
+A simple bow, a barbed arrow that clings on to the fish once it’s hit, with a fishing line connected to the arrow on one end and a reel on the other that’s connected to the Bow to reel in the fish once the shot is made and the fish is barbed to the arrow.
 The modern bowfishing equipment can be as simple or as precise as you want to make it.
 There are tons of bows out there that make bowfishing fun, easy and a type of precision fishing.
 Technology has also changed the Arrows with time from simple bamboo, feather or wooden arrows to aluminum, carbon fiber, Aluminum Carbon fiber Hybrid and tons of new materials for the adventurers.

 Selecting the right bowfishing arrow depends upon what kind of fish you want to use them on.
-Best bowfishing arrows are actually made up of materials with multiple parts on its own the major part of it is the shaft, then you have the point and barbs.
+Best bowfishing arrows are made up of materials with multiple parts on its own the major part of it is the shaft, then you have the point and barbs.
 One thing missing from the bowfishing arrows is the flinch since that would only slow it down once it enters the water.

-Arrow shafts are not very techy to look at.
+1. Arrow shaft: Arrow shafts are not very techy to look at.
 They’re just a straight round stick made with different materials.
 But I’ll tell you bowfishing arrows are made from what material because Materials is exactly where the technology resides.
 Bowfishing arrows are generally made from Fiberglass, Aluminum, Carbon fiber, or the combination of the latter two.
 There are other materials out there as well but these are the best ones out there and based on what you’re going to fish you should choose one of these.

 Aluminum is strong and cheap but it can be heavy.
-So it should be used if the price is a concern but you need something that is durable and strong.
+So it should be used if the price is a concern but you need something durable and strong.
 Carbon fiber – which by the way is the material that the pros will recommend as the best bowfishing arrows material – on the other hand, is light and strong and by far the best material out there, but it’s pricey, so if price is not so much of a concern then you should go with that.

 Thankfully the technology has caught up to the Arrow manufacturing process and you can get Aluminum and Carbon fiber hybrids that do not compromise the strength of either of these materials but helps in making the price more affordable.
 So if you’re looking for the best bowfishing arrow for the price, go for the hybrid.

 If you wanted to go cheap, you can leave the slider out but you’re not going to save so much money to offset the safety and practicality it brings to bowfishing.
-The best way to shoot the fishing bow is that when the bow is cocked with the arrow, the reel should be completely retrieved in to make sure there is no slack that can get stuck.
+The best way to shoot the fishing bow is that when the bow is cocked with the arrow, the reel should be completely retrieved in to make sure no slack can get stuck.
 While the bow is cocked and before it is released, the slider is near the point of the arrow in the front, as soon as the arrow is released, the arrow goes forward and the slider moves to the end carrying the fishing line with it.
 This motion keeps the fishing line away from the bowstring.

-Point is the very tip of the arrow.
+3. The Point: Point is the very tip of the arrow.
 It contains a sharp point that helps it to penetrate the fish through tough scales.
 When you buy an arrow you need to make sure that the points are changeable with screws.
 The point gets banged up very quickly because there are rocks and sometimes concrete around water and the point gets a pretty good beating.
 If you need to change a point, it’s really easy, just unscrew the old one and screw in the new one.

-A critical part of the arrow for bowfishing.
+4. The barbs: A critical part of the arrow for bowfishing.
 This is different from the arrows for larger game.
 It’s a part of the point of the arrow and can be flipped or retracted so that the arrow can be taken out of the fish.
 Without this, the fish will not stay on the arrow instead it will be bleeding and injured and will be impossible to retrieve, most probably falling prey to other predators or just die from injuries.
 So you want to make sure that you have a good set of barbs that can hold the fish once hit.